 - Specialisms: Civil Engineering | Geotechnical Engineering | Structural Engineering |

 Centre Point is one of the iconic buildings in London.
 Completed in 1967, and renovated in 2019, this was one of the first skyscrapers in London and reinvented engineering conventions.
-Pell Frischmann’s heritage is inter-twined within Centre Point.
-As the building’s original structural engineers over 50 years ago, Pell Frischmann conceptualised its height despite clay ground.
+Pell Frischmann’s heritage is intertwined within Centre Point.
+As the building’s original structural engineer over 50 years ago, Pell Frischmann conceptualised its height despite clay ground.
 Although a common technique now, this concept was unheard of in the contemporary period; Centre Point became the first building to use large diameter under-reamed piles, burrowing 50 feet deep to keep it secure.